omkaar718/OOD_NLP/README.md

 ```
 python3 main_with_vis_and_multi_gpu.py --model_name_or_path roberta-large --loss custom --task_name 20ng --analysis true
 ```
+If cuda out of memory error occurs, please reduce the batch size using --batch_size argument in the command.

 # Plots

 Plotting script under util/plot.py.
 This would help in plotting the embeddings of ID and OOD data.
 ```
 python3 main_with_vis_and_multi_gpu.py --model_name_or_path roberta-large --loss custom --task_name 20ng --plot true
 ```
+If cuda out of memory error occurs, please reduce the batch size using --batch_size argument in the command.

 # Authors